-Who wants to learn how to say “my tailor is rich” in Japanese?
-If we hardly ever say that in our native language, why should those be my first words in Japanese?
+Who wants to learn how to say “My tailor is rich” in Japanese?
+If you hardly ever say that in your native language, why should those be your first words in Japanese?
 Unfortunately, a lot of language learning software don't take into account the practicality of the vocabulary you're learning.

 The best language learning software should teach the most practical words and structures first.
-Many studies have proven that we only need about 5% of the words present in a language to be able to interact in 95% of all situations, and the ideal language learning software would take advantage of this by helping you to reach fluency the practical way by learning the most practical and frequently used words, phrases and grammar first.
+Many studies have proven that we only need about 5% of the words present in a language to be able to interact in 95% of all situations.
+The ideal language learning software would take advantage of this by helping you to reach fluency the practical way: learning the most practical and frequently used words, phrases, and grammar first.

 You won't be a Japanese beginner forever, and the ideal language learning software should include all levels according to a measurable scale, from beginner to advanced.

-It should also keep in mind that we all learn differently, and should cater to as many different learning styles as possible in order to accommodate every learning style.
-That means that lessons in all topics should include a variety of visual, audio, verbal, logical and even physical activities to help everyone to learn.
+It should also keep in mind that we all learn differently, and should cater to as many different learning styles as possible.
+That means that lessons in all topics should include a variety of visual, audio, verbal, logical, and even physical activities to help everyone to learn.

 There are 2 common pricing structures with software:

-- A recurring monthly subscription whereby you get access until you stop paying, much like Netflix, etc. This is known as Saas (software as a service).
+a recurring monthly subscription, whereby you get access until you stop paying (this is known as SaaS, "Software as a Service"); or,

-Now that you have a checklist for what look for in Japanese learning software, you only need to go online and find what it best fits you.
+Now that you have a checklist for what to look for in a Japanese learning software, all that's left to do is search online for a software that best fits you.
 But before spending time browsing through Google, don’t forget to take a look at the Rocket Languages Courses!